System Design Space

 Open article

-This chapter summarizes the evolution of Google's global network and its new architectural principles in the AI era.
-Based on an original Google Cloud article and series of reviews book_cube.
-Practical focus: what solutions should be transferred to your system design when working with high-throughput WAN, training/inference traffic and deterministic reliability requirements.
+This chapter summarizes the evolution of Google’s global network and its new architectural principles for the AI era.
+It is based on a Google Cloud article and a series of reviews from Book Cube.
+The practical focus is how to carry these ideas into system design for high-throughput WAN paths, training and inference traffic, and predictable reliability requirements.

 2M+